IamMutevu/moringa-containerization-project/explanation.md

 - **EXPOSE**: Informs Docker that the container listens on the specified network ports at runtime.
 - **CMD**: Provides the command that will be executed when the container starts.

+## Implementation

+# Git Workflow

+## Challenges Encountered

+Encountered a challenge when trying to run the application after cloning it from Github.
+The issue was the node version on my machine.
+After reinstalling and running npm `npm audit fix --force`, it worked okay